DelphiWorlds/Playground/Demos/FCMRebooted/ReadMe.md

 There is now a single unit: `DW.FCMManager`, that handles management of FCM, and is exposed as a reference to an interface: `IFCMManager`.
 Now you do not need to create any classes; just assign event handlers, and call the `Start` method on the `FCM` reference.

+There are 2 demos:

+* A regular FCM demo, and
+* A demo of using a service to handle the message regardless of whether or not the app is running

 **In order for messages to be received properly on Android, FCM message payloads will need to omit `notification` elements, and include `title`, `body` and `imageUrl` (if needed) properties in the `data` element.** Please refer to the [Sending test messages](#sending-test-messages) section.

 ## Supported Versions